Wadkan/img_to_video_timelaps_converter/readme.txt

 After the rendering is done, rename the file: remove the _temp_ starting.

-RENDER VIDEOS INTO ONE VIDEO
+APPEND VIDEOS INTO ONE VIDEO
-start rendering one by one videos, and create a file with starting '_temp__done_until_'. after the rendering is done, rename the file to '_done_until_' starting.
+start rendering one by one videos, and create a file with starting '_temp__done_until_'. after the rendering is done, rename the file to '_done_until_' + the last added videos name.

+RESTART
+The app recognise the interrupted rendering and appending.
+It looks for '_temp_' naming.
+After restart, the app will continue the process from the point where it was interrupted.